Policies

 7.13.3.1 Local cross-connect loop

-7.13.3.1.1 For the purposes of Ethernet connectivity between equipment installed in the rack space and/or connectivity with other ITA network services, Layer 2 network switching is provided via the 1Gbps Ethernet switch ports.
+7.13.3.1.1 For the purposes of Ethernet connectivity between equipment installed in the rack space and/or connectivity with other Internet Technologies Angola, S.A. network services, Layer 2 network switching is provided via the 1Gbps Ethernet switch ports.

 7.13.3.1.2 The switch ports are provided on a shared physical switch with client isolation provided through virtual LAN (VLAN) technology.